leo0514/vpc-on-classic-network/about-network.md

 ### Restrictions on deleting a subnet
 {: #restrictions-on-deleting-a-subnet}

-You cannot delete a subnet if resources (such as a Virtual Server Instance (VSI), or floating IPs) are in use in that subnet, the resources must be deleted first.
+You cannot delete a subnet if resources (such as a Virtual Server Instances (VSIs), or floating IPs) are in use in that subnet, the resources must be deleted first.

 ### Limitations on updating an existing subnet
 {: #limitations-on-updating-an-existing-subnet}